FuelRats/api.fuelrats.com/README.md

 ## Development

-### With Vagrant

 [Vagrant](vagrantup.com) allows us to run a local virtual machine clone of our production environment with ease.
-Make sure you have Vagrant installed, then run:
+Make sure you have Vagrant installed (Check out [this article](https://servercheck.in/blog/running-ansible-within-windows) if you're on Windows), then run:

     vagrant up